-Advances in technology in recent years have increased performance to the point that units are now available with heating efficiencies as high as 12 HSPF and cooling efficiencies as high as SEER 30.
+Advances in technology in recent years have increased performance to the point that units are now available with heating efficiencies above 13 HSPF and cooling efficiencies above SEER 30.

-These ductless heat pump models also perform at a much wider temperature range than standard heat pumps.
-Some models can operate at outdoor temperature of -15°F for heating and up to 115°F for cooling, eliminating the need for backup heat sources in many locations.
+These ductless heat pump models can also perform at a wider temperature range than standard heat pumps.
+Some models can operate at an outdoor temperature of -15°F for heating and up to 115°F for cooling, eliminating the need for backup heat sources in many locations.

 Mini-split, ductless heat pumps work well for use in small, very efficient homes with open floor plans or in larger well-insulated homes where zoned heating and cooling are desired.
 They also work well in additions.
 They can also be a beneficial part of an energy-efficient renovation where a less-efficient central heating system is kept in place for supplemental heating or cooling and one or more ductless heat pumps are installed in the primary living areas.

 Some larger, commercial-scale heat pumps are called variable refrigerant flow (VRF) systems.
-Variable refrigerant flow refers to the system's ability to control the amount of refrigerant flowing to each air handler.
-With VRF technology, one outdoor unit can be connected to different air handlers (heads) that are heating or cooling in different zones.
-Some very high-end systems can even provide heating to one zone while simultaneously providing cooling to another because they have an additional refrigerant line to each internal unit and a controller which directs them to pull heat from rooms calling for cooling and sending it to rooms calling for heating rather than rejecting it to the outdoors.
+Variable refrigerant flow refers to the system's ability to control the amount of refrigerant flowing to each indoor fan coil.
+With VRF technology, one outdoor unit can be connected to different indoor fan coils (heads) that are heating or cooling in different zones.
+Some very high-end systems can even provide heating to one zone while simultaneously providing cooling to another because they have an additional refrigerant line to each internal unit and a controller which directs them to pull heat from rooms calling for cooling and send it to rooms calling for heating rather than rejecting it to the outdoors.
 By moving the refrigerant from one zone to another, the system allows for some heat recovery.
 The multiple heads can be of differing capacities and configurations, providing for additional individualized comfort control.

 The heads for a ductless system can be mounted on a wall (Figure 1) or concealed in a ceiling.
 (Figure 2).